ImaneLamriui/Wildcard-Masks-in-ACLs/README.md

 In binary, 8 is represented as 00001000.
 Wildcards are represented as the one's complement of the binary value.
 Therefore, to get the correct wildcard value, we flip all the bits, which gives us 11110111.
 In decimal, this is equal to 247.

-So, the correct wildcard for the third octet would be 247.
-Therefore, the complete wildcard would be __0.0.7.247__.

 The calculation for the last wildcard is done by subtracting the lowest value of the range (8) minus 1 from the maximum possible value for the third octet (15), resulting in 7.
 Since the maximum value an octet of an IP address can have is 255, the last wildcard would be __255 - 7 = 248__.